olafurw/olafurw.github.io/_posts/2022-12-07-sleepy-worker.md

 }
 ```

-And that's it.
 Most of it ended up being vanilla uses for mutexes and condition variables but a good exercise anyway.
 Here is an example output where I added some print statements for each of the steps (x is main thread, o is worker thread).

 ![worker](/img/worker.png "x: starting
 o: starting